ilpenSE/EliteRising-1.19/README.md

 # EliteRising for 1.19
 EliteRising is the best lava rising package in Minecraft.
 EliteRising has 1.19, 1.18 and 1.17 versions.
-You can download the .jar plugin or if you wanna develop this project, I drop here the open-source project.
+You can download the .jar plugin or if you wanna develop this project, I drop here the open-source project. \

+(I will add v1.6 update to 1.16/17/18/19 and v1.6 is will last update)

 ## FAQ // GUIDE